ruanyl/dts-loader/README.md

 ### More advanced setup
 Note: the above setup will emit type definitions for the whole application(all ts files that webpack traverse started from the entries).
-To avoid emit unnecessary files or missing files(for example, when exposed module is not reachable by the entry).
-It would be better to have a separate webpack config for the exposes:
+To avoid emit unnecessary files, it would be better to have a separate webpack config for the exposes:

 ```javascript
 {